conradsnicta/armadillo-code/README.txt

 When using gcc or clang, use the following options to enable both C++11 and OpenMP:  -std=c++11 -fopenmp

+Caveat: use of the -march=native option with gcc 6.x is not recommended, as it can lead to speed regressions when OpenMP is enabled.

 13: API Documentation